Wafaa-Farook/ecobin/README.md

 - Go to the Waste Sorter section.
 - Upload an image of your waste item.
 - Get instant classification and disposal advice.

-- Carbon Footprint Calculator
+ 2. Carbon Footprint Calculator

-2. Navigate to the Calculator page.
+- Navigate to the Calculator page.
 - Enter values for your daily activities (e.g., distance traveled, electricity usage).
 - View your carbon footprint and get personalized suggestions.

-- Find Recycling Centers
+3. Find Recycling Centers

-3.Access the Recycling Locator.
+- Access the Recycling Locator.
 - Allow location access or input your city manually.
 - Get directions to the nearest recycling facility.